-Comprehensive Income (Loss): Comprehensive income (loss) consists of net income and other comprehensive income (loss).
-Other comprehensive income (loss) includes unrealized gains and losses on investment securities available for sale which is also recognized as a separate component of stockholders' equity.
+Comprehensive Income: Comprehensive income consists of net income and other comprehensive income.
+Other comprehensive income includes unrealized gains and losses on investment securities available for sale which is also recognized as a separate component of stockholders' equity.

-There were no reclassification adjustments (and associated tax effect) during 2023 and 2022 related to other comprehensive income (loss).
+There were no reclassification adjustments (and associated tax effect) during 2024 and 2023 related to other comprehensive income.